10.0 Thomas Deacon Steven Farnsworth

 If you have paid off your debt and need help expunging a dismissed charge I would be happy to assist you.
 Contact me at info@farnslaw.com or visit me online at www.farnslaw.com.

-By 7063760830 08 May, 2019
+By 7063760830 May 8, 2019

 An arrest for operating while intoxicated, also known as driving under the influence for those from out of state, is a scary couple of hours.
 The following morning questions will race through an often groggy head.
 However, one find themselves in such a situation it is important to step back and breathe.
 The process at times can be frustrating.
 The most immediate event that will occur following an arrest is an initial appearance in front of judge.
 Monday through Friday these occur via closed circuit TV.
 Saturday and Sunday the initial appearance will occur at the jail.
 An arrested individual can have an attorney present at the hearing.
 Tom Farnsworth can make himself available for initial appearances in Iowa City within in as little of 30 minute notice.